 Found in 3 Collections and/or Records:

-Scope and Contents Three-page letter from John Adams fo Quincy, Massachusetts to Benjamin Rush in which he refutes an article by certain citizens of Philadelphia in the "National Intelligencer" on war preparations, as well as citing the example of diverse animals in naure.
+Three-page letter from John Adams at Quincy, Massachusetts to Benjamin Rush in which he refutes an article by certain citizens of Philadelphia in the "National Intelligencer" on war preparations, as well as citing the example of diverse animals in nature.
 Typescript transcription and carbon copy of typescript critical note laid in.